Become a more persuasive speaker with Monroe's motivated sequence

 Step 1: Grab attention

 There are many ways to grab attention.
-You should start with a bang or a shock—something unexpected that will make your audience sit up and take notice.
-Consider using these strategies (complete with example lines):
+You could start with a bang or a shock—something unexpected that will make your audience sit up and take notice.
+Consider using these strategies:

 Be careful when using humor.
 You don’t want to do or say something that can be considered offensive or that may be put in a meme on social media.